 Web conferencing is a critical component of today's online teaching toolkit.
-Marist College offers two web conferencing video platforms; Webex and Zoom which may be used within your digital iLearn classroom, for student meetings and webinars.
+Marist College offers the web conferencing video platform, Zoom which may be used within your digital iLearn classroom, for student meetings and webinars.

-In order to have discussions with students about the videos during class, Faculty have asked us how they can show videos in real-time in their online class that is hosted within the web conferencing software.
+In order to have discussions with students about the videos during class, Faculty have asked how they can show videos in real-time, in their online class that is hosted within the web conferencing software.
 The videos in question have ranged from those on Amazon Prime Video, Netflix, or other streaming services, to videos on YouTube, clips from DVDs, Kanopy or the Marist library video databases.

-Watching videos together live using Zoom or Webex can present some technical challenges:
+Watching videos together live using Zoom can present some technical challenges:

-- Faculty (and student) computers can be a constraint when trying to screen-share a video in Zoom or Webex without choppiness.
+- Faculty (and student) computers can be a constraint when trying to screen-share a video in Zoom without choppiness.

-- Copyright protection on paid services and media will prevent the video from being shared with the Zoom or Webex application, showing only a blank grey screen.
+- Copyright protection on paid services and media will prevent the video from being shared with the Zoom application, showing only a blank grey screen.
 To determine if the video you want to watch has copyright protections, do a test before your class to see if a colleague can see the video.

 - Screen sharing videos from services such as Netflix or Amazon Prime to others, particularly those without paid accounts on those services, is in violation of the terms of service for those providers.
-Faculty should not use Zoom or Webex to screen share videos from those paid providers.
+Faculty should not use Zoom to screen share videos from those paid providers.